ARKive: History

 After capital development funds of £2m were secured from the Heritage Lottery Fund in 1997 and New Opportunities Fund in 2000, work on building ARKive began as part of the UK's Millennium celebrations, using advanced computerised storage and retrieval technology devised for the project by Hewlett-Packard, with an initial capacity of up to 74 terabytes of data, using redundant hardware and multiple copies of media stored at multiple sites.
 Media was digitised to the highest available quality without compression and encoded to open standards.

 A prototype site was online as early as April 1999.
 There were several design iterations before the formal launch.

 By the launch date, the project team had researched, catalogued, copied, described and authenticated image, sound and fact files of 1,000 animals, plants and fungi, many of them critically endangered.
 More multi-media profiles are added every month, starting with British flora and fauna and with species included on the Red List – that is, species that are believed to be closest to extinction, according to research by the World Conservation Union.
-By January 2006, the database had grown to 2,000 species, 15,000 still images and more than 50 hours of video.
+By January 2006, the database had grown to 2,000 species, 15,000 still images and more than 50 hours of videos.
 By 2010, over 5,500 donors had contributed 70,000 film clips and photos of more than 12,000 species.

 In February 2019, Wildscreen announced that they "...have had to make the very hard decision to close the Arkive website on 15 February 2019", due to funding issues.
 On that date the website was replaced with a short statement, concluding:

 Recognition

 The site was Sunday Times website of the year for 2005.
-It was a 2010 Webby Award honoree for its outstanding calibre of work, in the 'Education' category, and a 2010 Association of Educational Publishers 'Distinguished Achievement Award' winner, in the category for websites for 9-to-12-year-olds.
+It was a 2010 Webby Award honouree for its outstanding calibre of work, in the 'Education' category, and a 2010 Association of Educational Publishers 'Distinguished Achievement Award' winner, in the category for websites for 9-to-12-year-olds.